-I mentioned child themes for Genesis, well the StudioPress marketplace boasts a large library of these premium child themes.
-Each child theme looks sleek and professional just as they are, without additional customization.
+I mentioned ‘child themes’ for Genesis.
+Well, the StudioPress marketplace boasts a large library of these premium quality child themes.

-So from my experience with using Genesis over the years, I think that some customization could be a little bit challenging for new users.
-Especially for those with no knowledge or experience with basic HTML and CSS.
+So, from my experience of using Genesis over the years, I think that some customization could be a little bit challenging for new users.

-If you wanted to take customization a step further, such as make changes to typography, background colors, link colors, adjust paddings and margins you’d have to either start hacking into the style.css file for the child theme, or purchase and install the Genesis Design Palette Pro plugin mentioned above.
+If you wanted to take customization a step further, however, such as make changes to the typography, background colors, link colors, adjust padding and margins, you’d have to either start hacking into the style.css file for the child theme, or, install more third-party plugins and maybe invest in the Genesis Design Palette Pro plugin too.

-Adjusting footer credits also means you have to install an additional plugin (Genesis Simple Edits) if you don’t know how to do it manually from inside your theme.
+Even adjusting something simple like the footer credits means you have to install an additional plugin (Genesis Simple Edits).
+Unless, of course, you know how to hack into a theme to make such changes.

-Genesis is built on lightweight coding, and you immediately notice that when you download the software after purchase.
-It is such a small file compared to a lot of other premium themes out there.
+Genesis theme is built on lightweight coding, and you immediately notice that when you download the software after you purchase it.

-The file size for most of the child themes is also relatively small.
-So faster page loading is a definite notable feature for any WordPress site that uses Genesis.
+The file size for most of the ‘child themes’ is also relatively small.
+So, faster page load is a definite notable benchmark for any WordPress site using Genesis.

-Lightweight code and blazing fast loading times are one of the reason’s why I decided to switch back from Thrive to Genesis.
+Incredible performance was one of the reason’s why I decided to switch back to Genesis from using Thrive.